nocholasrift/mpc_trajectory_tracking/README.md

 1. Install ROS

-2. (Install IPOPT)[https://coin-or.github.io/Ipopt/INSTALL.html].
+2. [Install IPOPT](https://coin-or.github.io/Ipopt/INSTALL.html).
 So far only tested on IPOPT version 3.14.4, no guarantees that it works on any other version.

 3. Clone repository into a `catkin_ws` and compile with either `catkin build` or `catkin_make`
     - Note: I was not able to get CMake to find IPOPT libraries automatically, so the following line was added to the `CMakeLists.txt`: